Emotional Storytelling Cheat Sheet: A Business Owner’s Guide To Writing Empathetic Stories For Short-Form Content And Sales

 Empathy is created through understanding.
 Understanding is generated through specificity.

-The more precise you can be, the more emotionally relevant your message becomes—and the fewer words you need to express it clearly.
+The more precise you can be, the more emotionally relevant your message becomes—and the fewer words you need to express it clearly, which is ideal for short-form storytelling.

 But in most marketing, you’ll see people mash emotions together like “stressed” and “overwhelmed.”